-This Product Designer position for our Plan stage group is 100% remote.
+This Senior Product Designer position for our CI/CD team is 100% remote.

 A brief overview: